wladOSnull/milestep-task/RB.md

 - get the Docker network addresses

     ```sh
-    # there must be 'docker0' interface with 'inet' and 'inet6' strings
+    # there must be 'docker0' interface with 'inet' strings
     ~ ip address
     ```